-- has a distinct gravity signature and is characterized by intensive seismic activity, perhaps the most intensive in the rift system, with over 1,000 recorded events with magnitudes above 4ML (ISC catalog). - In the Main Ethiopian Rift, there are no abrupt changes in the characteristics of the rift valley with the - 318 proximity to the Afar triangle (Fig. 9).
-Instead, the rift valley goes through an elevated dome peaking - 319 approximately 400 km from the triple junction (Fig. 9a).
-The along-strike profile (profile B in Fig. 9) shows - 320 that the rift valley reaches altitudes of more than 2,000 m and is associated with a BGA low. - 321 In the Afar triangle, the morphology indicates several axial segments, which are also distinctive in the VGG - map (Fig. 10).
-We recognize axial trends in two distinguished and geographically separated regions: (1) - 323 southwest to the Tendaho-Goba'ad Discontinuity, a NE trending valley continues the trend of the Main - 324 Ethiopian Rift, characterized by distinct central volcanoes along with an axial depression.
-(2) Northeast to - 325 the Tendaho-Goba'ad Discontinuity, typical rift axial morphologies, composed of NW trending short - segments along volcanic ranges, are abundant over a 200 km wide zone.
-Hence, the Afar depression is - divided into two morphological regions, in terms of axial trends, parallel to the Main Ethiopian Rift trending - region and the Red Sea trending region. - In summary, with the proximity to the Afar depression, the rift axes of the Red Sea and the Gulf Aden are - 330 not persistent and drastically change their characteristics ~400 km from the triple junction.
-In contrast, - 331 the axis of the Main Ethiopian Rift is consistent, keeping its trend and characteristics up to the triple - 332 junction point.
+In the Main Ethiopian Rift, there are no abrupt changes in the morphology and trend of the rift valley in the proximity to the Afar triangle (Fig. 9).
+Instead, the rift valley goes through an elevated dome peaking approximately 400 km from the triple junction (Fig. 9a).
+The along-strike profile (profile B in Fig. 9) shows that the rift valley reaches elevations of more than 2,000 m and is associated with a BGA low of -220 mGal.

+In the Afar triangle, the morphology and VGG data indicate two distinguished regions of axial segments (Fig. 10).
+(1) Southwest of the Tendaho-Goba'ad Discontinuity, a NE trending valley follows the NE trend of the Main Ethiopian Rift, characterized by distinct central volcanoes along the axial depression (Fig. 3 and Fig. 10a).
+(2) Northeast of the Tendaho-Goba'ad Discontinuity, axial segments are composed of NW trending short segments along volcanic ranges, parallel to the trend of the Red Sea

+In summary, the rift axes of the Red Sea and the Gulf Aden drastically change their trend and morphological characteristics ~400 km from the triple junction.
+In contrast, the trend and morphological characteristics of the Main Ethiopian Rift are consistent from the Ethiopian highs up to the triple junction point in Afar.